Best VPN for Torrenting … updated list for 2023

 James Patterson | Last Updated:

 Torrents have become a universally popular means of downloading movies / software/ music content – sometimes legal and sometimes not so legal content (of course, we do not support or condone acts of downloading copyrighted material on this website).
-Torrents are especially useful as they enable sharing small bits of information from other users of a larger file, enabling much faster speeds for download.
+Torrents continue to be especially useful in 2023 as they enable sharing small bits of information from other users of a larger file, enabling much faster speeds for download.

 To download a video, movie, application or music from a torrent website, you are going to first need to download a torrent file from a torrent website such as The Pirate Bay, TorLock, Torrentz2 or 1337x.
 The torrent file contains all the information (download location, file size, etc) required by the torrent client to download the video / movie / music.
 The next thing you’ll need is a torrent client itself – UTorrent, BitTorrent, Vuze and qTorrent are the most well known and reliable torrent clients available during 2020.

 The final step to get up and running, is a reliable vpn service specifically suited for torrenting and file sharing: